Crash of Moons: Production

 Crash of Moons was directed by Hollingsworth Morse.
 Unlike many of the series of the era, Rocky Jones was filmed rather than being shown live.
 This allowed the preservation of the series while many other series of the time have been lost.
-The syndicated series was usually structured in three 30 minute episode arcs.
+The syndicated series was usually structured in three 30-minute episode arcs.
 This was done to allow the episodes to be edited into movies for release on TV.
 The other movies in this series are Beyond the Moon, Duel in Space, Forbidden Moon, Gypsy Moon, The Magnetic Moon, Manhunt in Space, Menace from Outer Space, Renegade Satellite, and Robot of Regalio.

 While Cleolanta had been a frequent villain in the series, Crash of Moons marks the end of the character in the Rocky Jones series.
 Succeeding episodes contain a new villain.

 Home media

-Initially, Crash of Moons was released on 16mm for home movie rental and television syndication.
+Crash of Moons was initially released on 16 mm for home movie rental and television syndication.

 The film is now in the public domain, resulting in several releases on VHS and DVD from various publishers and in multi-film packs.
 The full episodes were also released as a DVD set.

-The film is featured in episode 417 of Mystery Science Theater 3000 and the episode is available as part of Mystery Science Theater 3000: Volume XVIII from Shout!
-Factory.
+The film is featured in episode #417 of Mystery Science Theater 3000 and is available on DVD as part of the Mystery Science Theater 3000: Volume XVIII collection from Shout Factory.

-As of June 2020, the episodes and movies are also presented on a dedicated Roku channel.